marcelrodriguezricc/conversations/README.md

     - [PyTorch](https://pytorch.org/) library for machine learning.

-        - Activate the virtual environment, where "ABOLSUTE-PATH" is the absolute path to your virtual envrionment:
+        - Activate the virtual environment, where "ABSOLUTE-PATH" is the absolute path to your virtual environment:

             - ``` conda activate "ABSOLUTE-PATH" ```

-        - Run the following to install PyTorch inside of the virtual envrionment:
+        - Run the following to install PyTorch inside of the virtual environment:

             -   ``` conda install torch torchvision torchaudio ```

     - [Matplotlib](https://matplotlib.org/) library for data visualization.

-        - Activate the virtual environment, where "ABOLSUTE-PATH" is the absolute path to your virtual envrionment:
+        - Activate the virtual environment, where "ABSOLUTE-PATH" is the absolute path to your virtual environment:

             - ``` conda activate "ABSOLUTE-PATH" ```